 For the roughly 2,600 men who are diagnosed with breast cancer in the United States annually, the news can be very surprising.
-Men who are diagnosed with breast cancer are not alone; our team of male breast cancer specialists at Dana-Farber/Brigham and Women's Cancer (DF/BWCC) is focused on providing the care and support that male breast cancer patients need at the time of diagnosis, during treatment, and later as survivors.
-We offer cutting-edge oncologic care, as well as emotional and psychosocial support services and coordination of care with other providers.
+Men who are diagnosed with breast cancer are not alone; our team of male breast cancer specialists at Dana-Farber Brigham Cancer Center is focused on providing the care and support that male breast cancer patients need at the time of diagnosis, during treatment, and later as survivors.
+We offer cutting-edge oncologic care, as well as emotional and psychosocial

 Frequently Asked Questions about Male Breast Cancer

 Q: What are the signs and symptoms of breast cancer in men?